 Carriers of the FMR1 premutation—a mutation in the gene associated with the developmental disorder Fragile X syndrome—may have a higher risk for several health conditions, according to an analysis funded by the National Institutes of Health.

-Researchers compared genetic data to an extensive database of health care records and found that people with the premutation may be at higher risk for such conditions as depression, anxiety, mood disorders, sleep apnea, respiratory and stomach problems, bone fractures, and genital-urinary problems.
+Researchers compared genetic data to an extensive database of health care records and found that people with the premutation may be at higher risk for such conditions as depression, anxiety, mood disorders, sleep apnea, respiratory and stomach problems, and bone fractures.
 Previously, people with the premutation were thought to be at higher risk only for a form of early menopause and for a neurological condition occurring after age 50.